 Knative Eventing is designed around the following goals:

 - Event producers and event consumers are independent.
-Any producer (or source), can generate events before there are active event consumers that are listening.
+Any producer can generate events before there are active event consumers that are listening.
 Any event consumer can express interest in an event or class of events, before there are producers that are creating those events.

-- Other services can be connected to the Eventing system.
-These services can
+- Other services can be connected to the Knative Eventing system.
+These services can perform the following functions:

 - Create new applications without modifying the event producer or event consumer.